verhas/pyama/doc/snippet.md

 such values using the snippet macros.
 This possibility is there for extra segment handlers that may want to put such value into the dictionary.

-* `if` will include tthe text following the colon followed by the keyword if the value evaluates `True`
+* `if` will include the text following the colon followed by the keyword if the value evaluates `True`

 * `ifnot` will include tthe text following the colon followed by the keyword if the value